 MacXDVD Software, Inc. has teamed up with Six Revision to provide an exclusive free download of their software, MacX DVD Ripper Pro 3.0.0 (available for Windows and Mac OS X).

-JoomlArt, a theme club that provides its members with Joomla, Drupal, and Magento themes, is giving away 5 Personal Memberships to the JoomlArt Magento Theme Club (JMTC), which gives the winners 3 months worth of access to the Magento Theme Club (worth $200) where they can download high-quality Magento themes for their e-stores.
-Read on to see how you can win this awesome membership.
+JoomlArt is giving away 5 Personal Memberships to the JoomlArt Magento Theme Club (JMTC), which will get the winners 3 months worth of access to the Magento Theme Club.

 If your business relationships are going to work, your clients have to like you.
 If they feel comfortable with you, you’ll be on solid ground; a good rapport reduces the likelihood that you’ll get into difficult client situations.
 When you invest in a relationship — any relationship — the value of that relationship increases and it becomes more likely to bear fruit.
 So, once you’ve found awesome clients who are fond of you and your work, go the extra mile to ensure their loyalty and esteem.
 Here are a few ideas to get you started.